PeterStine/OIT-Robosub/README.md

 	Introduction

 Everything will be done mainly in Python for vision processing and machine learning.
-Hardware control for the sub will be accomplished primarily using Atmel Studio using C code on an ATMEGA328p microcontroller.
-Basic goals for software is object tracking with cameras, and for embedded is controlling the thrusters with a flight controller.
+Proposed hardware control for the sub will be accomplished primarily using MplabX IDE using C code on a PIC32XX family microcontroller; a flight controller/PID tuner is another proposed addition.
+Basic goals for software is object tracking with cameras.

 	Machine Learning Section